 2. Software development company expertise and experience

-If you want to launch a mobile app for both Android and iOS, look for companies that offer expertise in mobile development on both platforms.
+If you want to launch a mobile app for both Android and iOS, look for mobile app development companies that offer expertise in development for both platforms.
 You'll also want your developer to have ample experience – ideally with projects that are similar to yours.
 Look at their portfolio or request references from other clients before hiring them.
 A good development company will be able to demonstrate their expertise and capabilities and those of their staff.

 Your project might not fit into any pre-made box, so you should expect a professional software development company to provide a flexible solution that can meet all your needs and requirements.
 They may be using off-the-shelf products but consider how much input you have on these modules.